 Ansible uses an agentless architecture, meaning it doesn’t require any software installation on the target hosts.
 Instead, it leverages SSH or WinRM (depending on the target machine’s OS) to connect to remote machines and execute tasks.
 This approach simplifies the deployment and updating of runtime environments and software components while minimizing human errors.
 However, its reliance on SSH/WinRM could pose a security challenge for organizations.

 Kubernetes requires a kubelet to be installed on each node in the cluster.
 Although the kubelet has a minimal resource footprint, its presence classifies Kubernetes as having an agent-based architecture.
-The kubelet communicates with the Kubernetes master to send vital information about the containers running on its node, enabling proper management.
+The kubelet communicates with the Kubernetes control plane node to send vital information about the containers running on its node, enabling proper management.

 3. Procedural vs. declarative configuration